informalsystems/hermes/guide/src/commands/queries/channel.md

     Query the identifiers of all channels on a given chain

 FLAGS:
+        --chain <CHAIN_ID>
-        --chain <CHAIN_ID>            identifier of the chain to query
+            identifier of the chain to query

 OPTIONS:
+        --counterparty-chain <COUNTERPARTY_CHAIN_ID>
+            identifier of the channel's destination chain
+        --verbose
-        --dst-chain <DST_CHAIN_ID>    identifier of the channel's destination chain --verbose                     enable verbose output, displaying all client and connection ids
+            enable verbose output, displaying all client and connection ids
 ```

 __Example__